Andhika-GIT/Dicoding-Bookshelf-API/README.md

 </h3>

-Second, run `npm install` to install the packages
+run `npm install` to install the packages

 <h3 >